sourabhniyogi/dns3/README.md

 ### ...
 One more thing: Radical Markets

 We believe this trustless DNS3.0 approach can be adapted for new TLDs managed entirely with Handshake.
-To reduce domain squatting (common to NameCoin, ENS, and the current Domain Name Registration system), we propose to adapt a "Radical Markets" technique proposed by Weyl and Posner in our DNS3.sol smart contract:
+To reduce domain squatting (common to NameCoin, ENS, and the current Domain Name Registration system), we propose to adapt a "Radical Markets" technique proposed by Weyl and Posner to our DNS3.sol smart contract:
 * domain name registrants specify a _sale price_ when they register.
 When they do so, they commit to paying a fixed percentage of that sale price every 1MM blocks.
 Otherwise, anyone can pay that _sale price_ and secure the rights to the domain.
 A grace period of 7 days is offered to ensure that a transition can be smooth, or for the current owner to increase his sale price to override the transfer, but the override cost must be at least 10x higher.
 * Example: Alice purchases a new domain `dns3.hacker` for a price of .1 ETH but sets her _sale price_ to 10ETH.
 Bob sees `dns3.hacker` and submits a `acquireDomain(bytes32 domainHash)` payable transaction for 10ETH to get it.
 If Alice does nothing, after 7 days, Bob (or anyone) can finalize the purchase by calling `finalizeDomain(bytes32 domainHash)`, which transfers the funds to Alice.
 If Alice pays 100ETH to keep the `dns3.hacker` domain, she (and only she) can call `challengePurchase(bytes32 domainHash)`
 This technique incentivizes domain owners to set their sale price to be within an order of magnitude of what they value it at.
 If Alice rushes to buy 80,000 English word domains for .01 ETH each and sets a sale price of 10 ETH thinking she'll make killing, she must pay "taxes" based on the 1 ETH.
 On the other hand, if some old company comes by and wishes to pay 10 ETH for it, they may do so, but Alice does not benefit massively for having sat on it.